 Click on the Macromedia Site to access Online Global Settings for Flash on your computer.
 These are called Global as the changes are applied to all Flash-based websites you visit using your computer.
 If you have clicked on the link above, you will be taken straight to the Storage Settings.s

 Once there, click to uncheck (untick) Allow Third Party Flash Content…

-If you face problems in playback from any website or during any of your Flash based online games, go to the Control Panel -> Flash Player and add your website to list of allowed websites.
+If you face problems in playback from any website or during any of your Flash-based online games, go to the Control Panel -> Flash Player and add your website to the list of allowed websites.
 You can do that using Local Storage Settings By Site.